 We have made education for the children our Mission (first priority), by holding their hands to try take them closer to their dreams and futures.

-Uganda volunteer’s foundation directly supports educational needs of over 250 children in Entebbe road primary school.
+Global Network for Uganda volunteer’s foundation directly supports educational needs of over 300 children in Sandy Bevan Educational Center https://web.facebook.com/sandybevaneducationalcentre.
 Working with our partners, volunteers and well-wishers, we are also piloting literacy classes to help vulnerable children get some education, the program was launched in 2016 by Sandy Bevan.

 Sponsorship gives children the gift of brighter futures – one child at a time.
 UVF achieves lasting impact for children through partnerships and provide tools that empower entire communities to better support their children’s health, education, protection and growth – breaking the cycle of poverty for generations to come.
 As a Sponsor, you provide encouragement and hope for your sponsored child through your generous heart.
 When a child knows they have someone on their side, they can be inspired to dream big!